personalizedrefrigerator/js-draw/README.md

 });
 ```

+**Contributing a new localization upstream**: To contribute a new localization to `js-draw`, use one of the "Translation" [issue templates](https://github.com/personalizedrefrigerator/js-draw/issues/new/choose) in the main `js-draw` repository.

 <details><summary>Creating a custom localization</summary>

-See [src/localization.ts](packages/js-draw/src/localization.ts) for a list of strings that can be translated.
+It's also possible to create a full custom localization table.
+See [src/localization.ts](packages/js-draw/src/localization.ts) and [the translation issue templates](https://js-draw.web.app/debugging/translation-tester/) for a list of strings that can be translated.

 Many of the default strings in the editor might be overridden like this: